DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 1. Open the Codex Desktop App and sign in.

-2. Click the "folder" icon right below the chat box and select "Add new project"->"Use existing folder".
+2. Click the "folder" icon right below the chat box and select "Add new project/Use an existing folder".
 In the pop-up, select the `mdo_agent_work/results` folder.

 3. You can now ask questions such as `Generate a CFD mesh for the NACA2412 airfoil with 20K cells and yPlus 3`.